 Pilgrim has been a long-serving member of American Bar Association, Sports Lawyers Association, Women in Sports and Events, the National Association of Women Business Owners and the Black Women Lawyers’ Association.
 She also has a long history of serving and holding leadership roles on numerous law boards and committees, including: Advisory Board member, National Sports Law Institute of Marquette University Law School (2006-present); Board member (1999-2005), Sports Lawyers Association (2002 and 2003 Conference Chair; 2003-2005 Membership and Public Relations Committee Chair); Indianapolis Bar Association Entertainment & Sports Section Executive Committee (Chair 2001); and founder and president, The Center for the Protection of Athletes’ Rights, Inc. (1994-present).

 Pilgrim received a Bachelor of Arts degree in Politics from Princeton University, where she also was a nationally ranked sprinter for the Princeton Track and Field Team.
 After graduation, she studied at the Alliance Française and the Sorbonne in France prior to graduating with a J.D. from Columbia University School of Law.
-She is admitted to practice law in the states of New York and Indiana, and before District Court, Southern District of New York.
+She is admitted to practice law in the states of New York and Indiana, and before District Court, Eastern District of New York.